Reviewed by

 • Agreed profit and loss sharing ratio

-• Defined roles, rights, and duties of every partner
+• Defined the roles, rights, and duties of every partner

-By submitting the correct documents and drafting a well-defined partnership deed, you can ensure a hassle-free registration process and avoid legal complications in the future.
+Submit the correct documents for partnership firm registration and draft a well-defined partnership deed to avoid legal complications in the future.

-Follow this step-by-step procedure to complete the registration of a partnership firm efficiently:
+Follow this step-by-step procedure to register a partnership firm online efficiently:

 Step 1: Choose a Name for Your Partnership Firm